 Focus on the extra benefits you can provide to your renter.
 Do they need to have their pool cleaned, their lawn mowed, or to keep up with the landscaping?
 This is an opportunity for you to offer your paid services.
 It makes it convenient for the tenants to keep the unit reasonably clean.

-This can even be less work on your part if you act as a middle man.
+This can even be less work on your part if you act as a middleman.
 If you budget correctly you can refer an excellent service contractor to complete the job while still generating extra income.
 The budget can also ensure that you’re covering costs you don’t always notice.

 Collect a Parking Fee